codeslake/RefVSR/README.md

 ```
 > For all models, we use Nvidia GeForce RTX 3090 (24GB) in practice.

-> To obtain quantitative results measured with the varying FoV ranges as shown in Table 3 of the main paper, modify the script and change `--eval_mode quan_qual` to `--eval_mode FOV`.
+> To obtain quantitative results measured with the varying FoV ranges as shown in Table 3 of the main paper, modify the script and specify `--eval_mode FOV`.

 ## Training models with the proposed two-stage training strategy